Mapesbury: Development

 Mapesbury remained countryside until the 1860s, when residential development began.
 By 1875 there were a number of large suburban villas.
 Four years later the Metropolitan Railway opened its line in the area, and building lots were let for "first class residences".
 Mapesbury Farm was leased to builders in 1893, and Mapesbury Road constructed in the following year.
 The main development took place between 1895 and 1905, consisting of brick-built houses with extensive tree planting.
 In 1982 Mapesbury was designated a conservation area.

 Politics

-The ward returns three councillors to sit on Brent Council.
+The ward of Cricklewood and Mapesbury returns two councillors to sit on Brent Council.
 At the 2006 election, the ward which had been a Labour/Conservative marginal elected three Liberal Democrat councillors.
 They retained their seats at the 2010 election, but at the 2014 election Labour took 2 of the 3 seats from the Liberal Democrats.

-The ward forms part of the Brent Central parliamentary constituency and is represented in parliament by Dawn Butler of the Labour Party.
+The ward forms part of the Brent East parliamentary constituency and is represented in parliament by Dawn Butler of the Labour Party.